sean9999/fasthak/README.md

 Meh, probably not, if you can't easily see how it would improve your workflow.
 This is a very niche improvement, since performance optimisation rarely matters in development mode.
 For me, FastHak was mainly an excuse to write a server in Go.
 That said, I use it all the time for net new web projects, like [my blog](https://www.seanmacdonald.ca).

 ## How does it work

 [Rebouncer](https://github.com/sean9999/rebouncer) does all the heavy-lifting.
-Fasthak simply wraps a static server around it.
+Fasthak simply wraps a static server around it, and emits filesystem events in SSE format.

 ## What's Next?